 When your steak is cooked, make sure you cut the flank steak on the diagonal so you get wide pieces.
 This’ll break up the muscle fibers to make double-sure you don’t get a tough piece of meat in your mouth.

 Don’t limit yourself to flank steak either.
 Try using the blueberry sauce on chicken, pork chops, or if you want to get fancy — give it a try with a nice filet.

 Whatcha cookin’ for July 4th?

-- Rebecca from Roses & Whiskers made these adorable red, white, and blue lemon cake pops.
-I’m obsessed.
+- Look at these these adorable red, white, and blue lemon cake pops.

 Flank Steak with Blueberry Balsamic Sauce

 - 1/2 cup high quality balsamic vinegar

 - 3 garlic cloves, minced